HOW WE GOT HERE

 In the midst of a year of building our network, growing our regranting initiative, listening and learning from many movement communities and seeding new partnerships and collaborations, NEC convened our network, along with over 700 allies, in Boston for CommonBound: Moving Together Toward a New Economy.
 After the conference, we held our first annual member meeting to inform the programming and resources that NEC provides its members.
 Having successfully navigated the launch of NEC, Bob Massie moved on to pursue leadership on sustainable economics outside the organization.

-This year, NEC is taking important next steps in strengthening the Coalition, creating new membership materials and a new website, growing and developing our programming, welcoming new leadership, and looking forward to further building a network that can usher in real systemic change.
+NEC took important steps in strengthening the Coalition, creating new membership materials and a new website, growing and developing our programming, and welcoming new leadership with new executive director Jonathan Rosenthal.
+We also held our first convening of grantees and our second annual member meeting in Philadelphia, PA.